mithi/hexapod/README.md

 Solve (and visualize) forward and inverse kinematics purely on your browser!
 It's a complete rewrite of the [one I wrote in Python 🐍](https://github.com/mithi/hexapod-robot-simulator).
 Extremely fast!
 Zero server-side computations!

-7JUL20 UPDATE!
+:heart: UPDATE!
 It can also simulate gaits now 🥰

 Consider buying me [a few cups of coffee ☕ ☕ ☕](https://ko-fi.com/minimithi) to motivate me to build other robotics-related visualizers.
 (Quadrotors?!)